pgsleepy/ultimatexr.io-1/content/docs/programming-guide/input-getting-user-input.md

 It is still possible, however, to get input from a controller that is being ignored.
 By default, all methods that query for user input will not return any data.
 These methods have an optional `getIgnoredInput` parameter that can be set to `true` to get input even if the controller is set to be ignored.

-This functionality can be used to, for example, ignore input while a virtual controller is being grabbed:
+This functionality can be used to, for example, ignore input while a virtual controller is being manipulated to avoid teleporting:
 ![](/docs/programming-guide/media/ControllerMapping.gif)

 ## Elements in a Controller